EPFLRocketTeam/ert_rag/README.md

 ---

+# Search

-## Full-text search
+## Keyword search

-The current implementation uses SQLite FTS5.
+The system uses SQLite FTS5 for full-text search.

 For example, a query such as: